publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/521/tV/m__us_usc_t5a_pl_95_521_s505.md

 Section 1.
 Transfer of Functions

     The functions of the Reconstruction Finance Corporation (hereinafter referred to as the Corporation) with respect to the following-described matters, together with the functions of the Secretary of the Treasury under section 10 of the Reconstruction Finance Corporation Act, as amended \[[15 U.S.C.
 609][/us/usc/t15/s609]\], and under the Reconstruction Finance Corporation Liquidation Act \[[act July 30, 1953, ch.
-282][/us/act/1953-07-30/ch282], title I, §§ 101–108, [67 Stat.
+282, title I][/us/act/1953-07-30/ch282/tI], §§ 101–108, [67 Stat.
 230][/us/stat/67/230]\], with respect to the said matters, are hereby transferred as follows:

     (a) There are transferred to the Export-Import Bank of Washington the said functions relating to: